Vascular Malformations and Hemangiomas

 - Injection of a clotting (sclerosing) medicine.
 This is used for venous malformations.

-What are the complications of hemangiomas and vascular malformations?
+What are possible complications of hemangiomas and vascular malformations?

 These conditions can be life-threatening if they’re large or affect your child’s airway or another organ.
 A hemangioma can also be serious if it has uncontrollable bleeding.